 “The cybersecurity field itself is expanding and now I'm venturing into what security looks like in quantum computing,” she says.
 “There is a lot of opportunity to create a new generation of computers without the glitches that make our current ones vulnerable to security threats.”

-Pictured at top: Sheridan Alumna Alana Staszczyszyn (Computer Science & Security ’19), a cybersecurity expert.
+Pictured at top: Sheridan Alumna Alana Staszczyszyn (Bachelor of Information Systems and Security ’19), a cybersecurity expert.
 (Photos by Think Design)

 - Get your shot at Sheridan: Pop-up COVID-19 vaccine clinic to open at Davis Campus in Brampton